 Affordable and varied street food is also commonplace, and of a high standard.

 But it is Malaysia’s multiculturalism that makes its food so special.
 In Kuala Lumpur, traditional Pad Thai is served up alongside a chicken burger stand and a cart proffering Chinese Dim Sum.
-There’s a wealth of diverse food to try in Malaysia, but I’ve broken it down to just five:
+There’s a wealth of diverse food to try in Malaysia, but I’ve broken it down to just five choices:

 Nasi Lemak is a delicious array of textures and taste sensations.
 It has some of the hot and sour flavours popular in much of South East Asian cooking, and combines chewy, salty dried fish with crunchy peanuts, soft coconut rice, a hot sambal sauce and mild egg and cucumber.
 Mix it up to suit your taste and order it with chicken if you’re hungry.